Barbados lies just south of the central hurricane belt, however, the island has not experienced any significant storms since Hurricane Janet in 1955.

 In the event of a severe tropical storm warning, the Barbados Government pro-actively closes all businesses, significant roadways and travel ports, however, this is a rare occurrence.

-Although Barbados has been spared hurricanes many times in the past, we still have numerous well-maintained hurricane shelters and emergency organizations, should we be forecast for a direct hit.
+Barbados has been spared the direct hit of hurricanes many times in the past.
+However, we still have numerous well-maintained hurricane shelters and emergency organizations, should we be forecast for a direct hit.

 Should a hurricane blow towards our shores, it’s reassuring to know that Barbados is ready and protected.